gregoryew/FelineFinderLive/BOOKINGS_README.md

 - All functions require authentication via Firebase Auth
 - Users can only access bookings for their own organization
-- Organization ID is automatically determined from the user's `shelter_people` record
+- Organization ID is automatically determined from the user's `team` record
 - All changes are tracked in an audit trail with user ID and timestamp

 ## Usage